 Comedy legends, Richard Kind (The Big Knife, Inside Out) and Maria Bamford (Lady Dynamite, Big Mouth) join the cast as guest stars in season 2.

-The release of season two has coincided with Autism Awareness Month.
+The release of season 2 coincided with Autism Awareness Month.
 Josh Thomas disclosed his own autism diagnosis in an inspiring profile piece published by The New Yorker.
 Additionally, Kayla Cromer appeared on The Today Show with Hoda & Jenna to talk about growing up with Autism and her journey to become a successful actress.

 Episodes Available